gvwilson/thirdbit/fiction/iffy/index.md

 So were the piers on either side, Iffy realized.

-"Sharks in the water," Wales murmured beside her as a sleek mechanical shape slipped through the water beneath them.
+"Sharks in the water," Wales murmured beside her as a sleek mechanical shape slid beneath them.
 "And that minitank on the pier isn't just for show."
 He nodded almost imperceptibly toward the hulking bot.
 "See its treads?
 They've been reinforced for urban work."